 The future of business intelligence is both exciting and daunting.
 On the one hand, there is constant technological innovation which could transform how we work with data.
 At the same time, for these solutions to be viable, providers must find a way to quantify their impact on key company performance metrics.

-We believe strategic augmentation, tactical automation, and continuous intelligence are just 3 of many BI trends which are likely to flourish throughout 2019 and beyond, and we look forward to seeing what else lies round the corner.
+We believe strategic augmentation, tactical automation, and continuous intelligence are just 3 of many BI trends which are likely to flourish throughout 2020 and beyond, we look forward to seeing what else lies round the corner and which Business Intelligence predictions would be right.

 To learn about how Avora leverages machine learning and augmented analytics to generate more valuable insights for our customers, visit our product page.